Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 • Vomiting

+Treatment for stomach obstruction may involve surgical intervention to relieve the obstruction and restore normal gastrointestinal function.
 Close monitoring and communication with healthcare professionals are essential to identify and address the possibility of stomach obstruction after gastric bypass surgery.

 Weight Gain or Failure to Lose Weight